teiniker/teiniker-lectures-arduino/embedded-programming/README.md

-# Microcontroller Programming Basics
+# Embedded Programming

-This section provides an introduction to **microcontroller programming** using the **ATMega328P** microcontroller.
+This section provides an introduction to **embedded programming** using the **ATMega328P** microcontroller.
 The ATMega328P is a popular microcontroller used in many embedded systems, including the **Arduino**.